 - John Fordham, The Guardian

 Shai Maestro is a creator of moods, a shaper of atmospheres and a sculptor of sound.
 The pianist doesn't merely play music; he creates a world that is distinctly and intimately his.
-On his new recording, Shai Maestro Trio - Untold Stories, available on Motema Music on August 28, 2015, Maestro, and his trio featuring Jorge Roeder (bass) and Ziv Ravitz (drums), explores a touching and poetic universe of music.
+On his new recording, Shai Maestro Trio - Untold Stories, available on Motema Music today, August 28, 2015, Maestro, and his trio featuring Jorge Roeder (bass) and Ziv Ravitz (drums), explores a touching and poetic universe of music.
 Untold Stories contains all that is great in modern jazz today, and truly displays the camaraderie and brotherhood in music that this trio possesses.

 As a pianist and composer Maestro has been chasing down beauty his entire life, looking to capture meaningful phrases that are refined, and clearly communicated.
 With Untold Stories, the third album from his trio, Maestro has turned the page and entered a new phase, taking time, fearing less, daring more, accepting the occasional stumble, and allowing the music to change and be a representation of who the members of the trio are as people, for good or bad.
 Maestro elaborates, "What happened to us on the road in the last few years is basically a shift in our state of mind.
 What I want to do today (and also to hear from other musicians as well) is to express who I am, and who we are as human beings.
 Being human is a complex thing to say the least, and there are many sides to our personalities.
 Not all are beautiful.
 So music can and should contain everything; beauty, ugliness, love, violence, etc. So Untold Stories is a point in time of us, an entry into a different journey, one that is much more raw and honest then what I have done so far."
 The music on Untold Stories was recorded live and in studios in Brooklyn and Paris, offering the listener a complete picture of the Trio today ("Maya's Song"-studio-Paris, "Treelogy", "Painting", "Elusive" & "Looking Back (Quiet Reflection)"-live-Paris, "When You Stop Seeing", "Endless Winter" & "Shades"-studio-Brooklyn).